nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Editing a customer : `editc`

-Edits an existing customer in the address book.
+Edits an existing customer in LoyaltyLift.

 **Format**